taygrave/blog/_data/blog/2022-03-03-new-cat-heres-all-the-shit-you-now-need-to-buy.md

 *NOTE: For your convenience, I linked out all the exact products we use to Amazon so you can get more information about them.
 As an Amazon Associate I earn from qualifying purchases.
-But, I highly recommend you purchase these from your local shops if you are able to!*
+But, I highly recommend you purchase these from your local shops instead if you are able to!*